b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 ### DESHPANDE, N. ###

+Deshpande, Dr. N.A.
+(1966) 'Boons and Curses in the Ramayana' (pp. 212-216) in Neog, Prof. Dr. Maheswar; Sharma & Dr. Mukunda Madhava (eds.)
+(1966). *Professor Birinchi Kumar Barua Commemoration Volume*.
+Gauhati, Assam, India: All India Oriental Conference (Local Committee, XXII Session; Dr. A.K.
+Borkakoy, Local Secretary).
+Source: http://www.panjabdigilib.org/webuser/searches/displayPageContent.jsp?ID=5472&page=312&CategoryID=1&pagetype=1&Searched=W3GX (accessed: Monday, November 10, 2025)

+**Purport:**<br>
+This volume affirms that Deshpande was already a doctor by 1966 and that his professional base of operations was Malad, Bombay.
+This is curious, as I can attest to no general university or Sanskrit research institute with a campus in Malad in 1966.

+### DESHPANDE, N.; *et al.* ###

 * Deshpande, Dr. N.A. \[?] (trans. & annot.) & Bhatt, Dr. G.P. \[Govardhan Prasad] (ed.)
 (2004, 1988).
 'The Padma-Purana: Part 1'.
 Ancient Indian Tradition and Mythology Series: Vol. 39.
 With a 'Preface' by Dr. G.P.
 Bhatt.
 Reprint.
 (NB: First edition published in Delhi in 1988.).
 Jawahar Nagar, Delhi, India: Motilal Banarsidass Publishers Pvt.
 Ltd. ISBN 8120804791.
 Source: https://archive.org/details/the-padma-purana-part-1-ancient-indian-tradition-and-mythology (accessed: Monday, November 10, 2025)

 **Purport:**<br>